-Robert Herzog is Harrison College’s Chief Financial Officer of Harrison College and serves on its Executive Committee.
-In this role Robert directs The College’s overall financial plans, policies, and accounting relationships with lending institutions and the financial community; as well as its Title IV program.
-He also oversees and directs The College’s information technology, treasury, budgeting, long range forecasting, government and external relations, and compliance activities.
+Robert Herzog is the Chief Financial Officer of Harrison College and serves on its Executive Committee.
+In this role Robert directs the College’s overall financial plans, policies, and accounting relationships with lending institutions and the financial community; as well as its Department of Education Title IV program.
+He also oversees and directs the College’s information technology, treasury, budgeting, financial reporting, long range forecasting, real estate portfolio, government and external affairs, tax, and compliance activities.
 Harrison currently serves more than 5,000 students in twenty-one programs, across five schools of study.
 The College has fifteen locations throughout Indiana, Ohio, North Carolina, and online at Harrison.edu and knowU.harrison.edu.
 During his term with the College, Herzog has been instrumental in the growth of the College and its success in delivering a student-centered learning environment.

-Prior to joining Harrison College, Robert held various executive and leadership roles within: a Fortune 500 company, two international CPA firms, and small-cap financial services company.
+Prior to joining Harrison College in 2006, Robert held various executive and leadership roles within a Fortune 500 company, two international CPA firms, and a small-cap financial services company.
 Throughout his leadership career he has led various change management, re-engineering, and turnaround projects.
-If there’s one thing he’s learned: it’s that change is inevitable.